MIT-Emerging-Talent/2024-group-03-cdsp/README.md

 ## Constraints
 1. Dataset availability (Lack of Data: There simply  not be enough data available on the topic of interest to perform meaningful statistical analysis due to lack of studies or digital footprint in the area.
-,Unreliable Data: Even if data is available, it may not be reliable.
+Unreliable Data: Even if data is available, it may not be reliable.
 This could be due to biases in how the data was collected, errors in data entry, or inconsistencies in how data points are defined across different data sets)
 2. Data Privacy: As research involves human subjects and possibly sensitive personal data, adhering to privacy laws like GDPR and HIPAA is crucial.
 Getting consent, anonymizing data, and ensuring security can be challenging.
 3. Quality of Data: The data available might suffer from bias, inconsistencies, missing values, or it may not be granular enough for your specific research question

 ## Methodology

-Please follow the link to read full description for our approach to the[system thinking and design thinking](https://github.com/MIT-Emerging-Talent/2024-group-11-cdsp/blob/main/milestone/milestone_1/system_design_thinking.md)
+Please follow the link to read full description for our approach to the[system thinking and design thinking](1_problem_identification/system_design_thinking.md)

-1. Empathize: From personal and close people experience we understand that Internet, social media and AI tools and give us not only benefits, but also some risks and theis understanding helps us to decrease the harmful impact.
+1. Empathize: From personal and close people experience we understand that Internet, social media and AI tools and give us not only benefits, but also some risks and their understanding helps us to decrease the harmful impact.
 2. Define the issue: We will explore the connections between growing of popularity of social media (10-5 years ago), AI chatbots (last two years) and level of depression in different countries.
-3. Ideas how to explore: While we don't have open data connected with AI usage, we want to analise global trends for the level of depression since 2000 when Internet tarted to gain the popularity and no social media existed, then how it changed in 2010-2015 with growing of popularity of Social media, and then the most fresh data.
+3. Ideas how to explore: While we don't have open data connected with AI usage, we want to analyze global trends for the level of depression since 2000 when Internet tarted to gain the popularity and no social media existed, then how it changed in 2010-2015 with growing of popularity of Social media, and then the most fresh data.
 We will explore the connections between development of social